Afoucheaux/spacestagram_af/README.md

   - Run `npm install`
   - Run `npm start`
   - visit http://localhost:3000/
-4. To run the test the app must be running on http://localhost:3000/.
+4. To run the tests the app must be running on http://localhost:3000/.
   - In a second terminal move into the spacestagram_af directory.
   - Run `npm run cypress`

 ## Goals

-- Deminstart
+- Achieve MVP to demonstrate my level of technical proficiency.
 -